Piwimau/TriSpell/README.md

 TriSpell was originally developed using `.NET 8` and `C# 12`.
 I plan on upgrading the project to future versions to take advantage of new language features if feasible to do so.
-For the time being, simply follow these steps to checkout TriSpell:
+For the time being, simply follow these steps to check out TriSpell:

 0. Make sure you have `.NET 8` or newer installed on your machine.